 senate 05/13/2025 - 119th Congress

-We are working to ensure that the Constitution’s Foreign Emoluments Clause is upheld by directing the Senate Legal Counsel to take legal action against any acceptance of foreign gifts or benefits by the President without Congress’s approval.
-Our goal is to protect the public trust and maintain the integrity of the presidency.
+We are working to ensure that the Constitution's Foreign Emoluments Clause is enforced by directing the Senate Legal Counsel to take legal action against any acceptance of gifts, payments, or titles from foreign governments by the President without Congress’s approval.
+This aims to protect the integrity of public office and maintain trust in our government.

 Congress.gov